 There are a number of special event types and structures you can hold in Madison Union spaces, but be sure to obtain approvals prior to planning your organization’s events.
 Some examples include:

 Tents must be pre-approved prior to their use.
 NO tents can be used on campus for camping/sleeping in.
 Event tents can be 10 x 10 and must be secured or weighted.
 If you wish to use a larger tent you are required to meet with the Assistant Director of Madison Union to fill out a request/approval form.
-This must be done 30 days prior to the event and will require a $125.00 permit fee and may incur a cost of up to $360.00.
-The provider of the tent must present a current certificate of insurance.
+This must be done 30 days prior to the event and will require a $150.00 permit fee and may incur other cost for inspection.
+The provider of the tent must present a an up to date certificate of insurance naming JMU.
 There may be other regulations that apply.

 If your organization would like to use a portable stage, you must schedule a meeting with the Assistant Director of Madison Union to fill out a special request/approval form.
-This must be done at least 30 days prior to the event and will require a $125.00 permit fee and may incur a cost of up to $360.00.
-The provider of the stage must also provide an up-to-date certificate of insurance.
+This must be done at least 30 days prior to the event and will require a $150.00 permit fee and may incur other cost for inspection.
+The provider of the stage must provide an up to date certificate of insurance naming JMU.
 Other regulations may apply.

 Inflatables of any type must be submitted for approval to the Assistant Director of Madison Union.
-This must be done at least 30 days prior to the event and will require a $125.00 permit fee and may incur a cost of up to $360.00.
+This must be done at least 30 days prior to the event and will require a $150.00 permit fee and may incur other cost for inspection.
 The provider of the inflatable must also provide an up-to-date certificate of insurance and a current inspection certificate for the state of Virginia.
 Other regulations may apply.

-The Assistant Director of Madison Union must review all pie throws and smashing events.
+The Assistant Director of Madison Union must review all pie throws.
 Consideration will be given based on events in close proximity during your intended date, weather conditions, and your overall plan and goals.
 The University has specific guidelines we must follow in putting on these special events to ensure the safety of participants and audience members.
-A certificate of insurance may be required.

 If you’re seeking approval for any of these event types, please contact the Madison Union Assistant Director at, MUAD